 If you’re looking for a somewhat shorter and more engaging introduction:

 - Read Catherine Zuckert’s article: The prince of the people: Machiavelli was no ‘Machiavellian’ [3300 words]

 - Listen to Quentin Skinner discuss Machiavelli’s The Prince on the Philosophy Bites podcast [26 mins]

-Unfortunately, there’s only so much you can learn by using free online resources.
+While these resources are a great starting point, there’s only so much you can learn by using free online resources.
 If you want to learn more, check out this list of the best books on or by Machiavelli.